MattKim97/LeetCode/Interview/questions.md

 # Interview Questions
 ## Fundamentals
 1. What is Java, and how does it differ from other programming languages?
-    - Java is a compiled vs interpreted language, and Java is type-defined
+    - Java is a compiled language vs interpreted language, and Java is type-defined
 2. What is the difference between a primitive data type and an object in Java?
     - A primitive data type is stored directly in memory
     - while an object holds a reference to data and can have behaviors (methods")